OpenWrt-HappyHacker/happyhacker-builder/README.md

 This is the build system for OpenWrt Happy Hacker firmware images.

+---

+### WARNING: THIS IS WORK IN PROGRESS. <br><br> IT DOES NOT PROVIDE A FULL WORKING SYSTEM YET.
+IT MAY BREAK YOUR DEVICE, YOUR COMPUTER, YOUR CAR, SET FIRE TO YOUR HOME, KILL YOUR PETS IN SAVAGE PAGAN RITUALS, JOIN THE MAFIA, DOWNLOAD A CAR, OR WHO KNOWS WHAT ELSE. <br><br> USE AT YOUR OWN PERIL.

+---

 You'll need a Linux machine (any distro is fine), an active Internet connection.
 Everything is built inside a sandbox, to better take care of dependencies and remove OS quirks.
 We support using either Vagrant and VirtualBox, or Docker containers.
 We use Vagrant for building locally in our laptops and Docker for our build server, but it's up to you.
 By default it is configured to use Docker.